cloudbeds/webpack-module-federation-types-plugin/README.md

 # module-federation-types-plugin

-This package exposes a Webpack plugin and a node CLI command called `make-federated-types`.
+This package exposes a Webpack plugin and a node CLI command `make-federated-types`.

 It compiles types into a _dist/@types/index.d.ts_ file and downloads compiled remote types from other federated microapps into _src/@types/remotes_ folder.